 How to do Girraween National Park

-Spread across 117 square-kilometres, its natural rock formations prove why Mother Nature is dubbed the world’s greatest artist.
+Spread across 117 square kilometres, Girraween National Park’s natural rock formations prove Mother Nature is the world’s best landscape gardener.

-Wind, water and ice are her tools of choice, and she used them all to carve this national park out of the granite landscape over the course of tens of millions of years.
+Wind, water and ice are her tools of choice, and she used them all to carve this national park out of the granite landscape over tens of millions of years.

-You’ll find beauty in her ruggedness with this guide to Girraween National Park:
+Set aside a day or an overnight adventure to find beauty in this park’s ruggedness, with this guide to Girraween National Park:

 What’s so special about Girraween National Park?